 We adhere to the ALARA principle – radiation dose as low as reasonably attainable.
 Radiation safety and image quality are continually reviewed by faculty members in association with physicists and technical and managerial staff.
 Quality assurance is assessed through regular peer review.

 On campus we are part of medical student, radiology resident, and fellow education.
-We are early adapters of the upside-down classroom method, where students read background information, including physiology and pharmacology, before engaging in an active discussion of a clinical case.
+We are early adopters of the upside-down classroom method, where students read background information, including physiology and pharmacology, before engaging in an active discussion of a clinical case.

 Members of the abdominal imaging division are available for consultation throughout campus via the paging and email systems.
 We look forward to providing excellent service to our colleagues and patients.